jygastaud/git-db-switcher/README.md

   * Database setup

 ## Next steps - Studiing tools
-* Git hooks to trigger actions?
+* Git hooks to trigger actions
+  * Hook post-checkout should be OK.
 * Script language?
 We need someting, as much as possible, OS-agnostic and language-agnostic, as Bash script or Golang cli tools
 * Options/Params availables?
 * Docker?
 Can probably help to easily handle databases steps